Skip to content

 Properties

 You can define GObject properties with the @Property annotation on the getter and setter methods.
 You must annotate both the getter and setter methods (if applicable).
-The @Property annotation can optionally specify the name parameter; all other parameters are optional.
+All @Property annotation parameters are optional.

 Example definition of an int property with name n-items: